Perle4pearl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script of numbers that count directories in a path
+script that list environment variables